haaarsh619/image-processing-app-python/README.md

 # Image Processing with Streamlit

-This Streamlit application allows users to capture an image using their webcam and apply various image processing techniques, including:
+This Streamlit application allows users to capture an image using their webcam or upload image and apply various image processing techniques, including:

 - Grayscale Conversion
 - Gaussian Blur